MonuJangra-git/Dockerized-PHP-MySQL-Web-Application-on-AWS/screenshots/README.md

 - **created_at** – timestamp of account creation

 This validates that the application’s authentication system is integrated with the database, and user data is being stored and managed correctly.
-# Screenshot Overview: MySQL Container Initialization Logs
+#  MySQL Container Initialization Logs

 <img width="1536" height="762" alt="Screenshot 2026-07-10 011845" src="https://github.com/user-attachments/assets/cd95fd8c-f9ed-498b-bc30-7d792059a2a8" />